 Choosing a qualified Toronto licensed electrician for your new Toronto area construction project, whether it be residential or commercial is not as simple as jotting down a number off the side of a truck you might see in the street, or picking the company that comes up at the top of search engine results.
 There’s more to it than that.
 And if you have zero experience with such things then it gets even trickier because you’ll be unfamiliar with the lingo the contractor is using as well.

-The fact is that most every master electrician has a specialty they focus on.
+The fact is that almost every master electrician has a specialty they focus on.
 So while any reasonably experienced electrical contractor may be qualified to wire your new home or building it may not be what they’re used to doing.
-As a result you run a real, if admittedly minor, risk that they’ll make what athletes call an unforced error, where they overlook something not out of malice but simply because they’re not used to your type of project.
-So what are the different kinds of electrical specialty?
+As a result, you run a real, if admittedly minor, risk that they’ll make what athletes call an unforced error, where they overlook something not out of malice but simply because they’re not used to your type of project.
+So what are the different kinds of electrical specialties?

 - New Construction: Commercial Electricians

 - Commercial Service and Repairs